MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

   - v coordinate
   - w coordinate

 A polynomial spline module with up to 6 coefficients is supported.
+See :hops:`type_303` for more information.

 +------------------------+------------+----------------+-------------------------------------------------------------+
 | Field Name             | Data Type  | Size (bytes)   | Description                                                 |